styled-components/styled-components/CONTRIBUTING.md

 In the sandbox source, `styled-components` is an alias to `styled-components/src` folder, so you can edit the source directly and dev-server will handle rebuilding the source and livereloading your sandbox after the build is done.

 When you commit our pre-commit hook will run, which executes `lint-staged`.
-It will run the linter automatically and warn you, if the code you've written doesn't comply with our code style.
+It will run the linter automatically and warn you if the code you've written doesn't comply with our code style guidelines.

 ## Release process